RVirmoors/rvirmoors.github.io/_posts/2020-04-29-mmus-project.md

 text and software, I promptly lost it forever.
 I don't remember if I deleted it on purpose or it got misplaced, fact is it's all gone and the school also removed it from their records.

-That of course leaves me with a whole bunch of feelings that are probably best discussed elsewhere.

 {% comment %}
 Going through that document I quickly went from pleasant reminiscing to some ugly bitterness, scolding myself for not doing justice to this project.
 Wasted potential, huh?
 I guess there's plenty of blame to be